Wintellect/MSLearn/Introduction to Git/includes/05-fix-simple-mistakes.md

 	git checkout -- index.html
 	```

-	The `reset` unstaged the change, but the file was still deleted, so you had to use `checkout` to get it back.
+	`git reset` unstaged the change, but the file was still deleted, so you had to use `checkout` to get it back.

 Here's another "Aha!" moment for new Git users.
 Many version-control systems make files read-only to ensure that only one person at a time can make changes; they use a completely unrelated `checkout` command to get a writable version.
 They also use `checkin` for an operation similar to what Git does with a combination of `add`, `commit`, and `push`.
 This occasionally causes confusion when people start using Git.